Updated: October 6, 2021

 When you’re signing agreements in entertainment, it’s important to read the fine print.
 There’s a pesky tendency for contracts to include a representation that all of the rights you’re granting are, in fact, yours to grant.
 It’s easy to gloss over, but it should really make you stop, think and take a step back.
-You’re probably so excited by the opportunity, you may have forgotten to cross the t’s and dot the i’s.
-Ask yourself – DO you have these rights?
-A third party interested in your work won’t be thrilled if you don’t have what’s called “chain of title” all squared away.
+You’re probably so excited by the opportunity that you may have forgotten to cross the t’s and dot the i’s.
+Ask yourself – DO you actually have these rights?
+A third party interested in your work won’t be thrilled if you don’t have what’s called the “chain of title” all squared away.

 As a quick primer, chain of title was traditionally understood as a real property concept but has since branched out into intellectual property, particularly in the digital age.
 It refers to the concept that every person who contributed to the creation of a film, TV show, work of fiction, or any other type of media has assigned or licensed their rights to the appropriate party, and that the owner of the end result is, in fact, the rightful owner.
 For example, let’s say you developed a video game, and you had other people create art and sound for it.
 While your friends may not make a fuss about you using their content, a distributor who wants to license the game from you may have some qualms if you can’t show that you own every piece of what you’re granting.